vidify/vidify/README.md

 * Only Spotify Premium users are able to use some functions
 * API calls are limited

-The web API can be enabled inside the config file or passed as arguments.
+The simplest way to use the web API is by passing `--use-web-api` as an argument and following the instructions in the GUI to get access.

+You can also enable it directly from the config file.
 Example of the section inside the config file:

 ```ini
 [WebAPI]